steveanthony999/journal/README.md

 # journal

+## 10/6/22

+I'm pivoting, sort of.
+While I was pursuing a degree in CS, I got struck with some huge inspiration and saw a sort of 'opening' in a market.
+That market is underground streetwear, and I think I could build a community around it.

+There are so many creative people in that field and they end up getting suckered into paying a lot of money to build their shopify stores.
+I can totally help them out with creating an avenue to distribute their products and bring them together to collaborate on ideas.

+Think of it as Etsy meets Indie Hackers meets Supreme.

+- Steve

 ## 9/28/22

 Well, I had written a nice journal entry, then when I went to submit it, the internet went down.
 Good shit!